Salevieno/libs/README.md

-# template-window-java
-Template for creating applications with visuals in Java.
-Uses a JPanel inside of a JFrame to display drawings.
+Libraries that I've created to make java development easier.
+Especifically, for:
+ - Drawing things on a JPanel (which is inside a JFrame)
+ - Drawing charts
+ - General utilities